Bannockburn, Illinois

 Bannockburn is a village in West Deerfield and Vernon townships in Lake County, Illinois, United States.
 Per the 2020 census, the population was 1,013.
-The village is generally considered part of the Chicago area's North Shore region.
-The Friedman house by Frank Lloyd Wright is located in Bannockburn.
+A northern suburb of Chicago, the village is generally considered part of the North Shore subregion of Chicagoland.
+It is best known as the location of the main campus of Trinity International University and its component Trinity Evangelical Divinity School, though the university often lists its address as being the larger and more recognizable neighboring suburb of Deerfield.
+The Friedman house by Frank Lloyd Wright is also located in Bannockburn.

+History

 Bannockburn was founded by Scottish real estate developer William Aitken, who planned a community of "country estates" on 110 acre in inland Lake County.
 Named for the Scottish village of Bannockburn, the village began construction in 1924 and was incorporated in 1929.
 Aitken designed his development for the affluent members of his bridge and country club.
 His plan for Bannockburn featured large lots to imitate country living, and this design has been preserved; in fact, the original 1 acre minimum on home lots has been increased to two.

 Gradually, Bannockburn expanded its boundaries to its current 1318 acre.
 The Tri-State Tollway was built through the village in the 1950s, encouraging growth, though traffic noise pollution has been a persistent local concern.
 In the late 1960s Bannockburn's citizens, after some debate, approved the construction of the first of several business parks along the village's northern edge.
 It created its first commercial zone in 1984 along Illinois Route 22.
 Bannockburn's municipal services expanded slowly in an effort to limit taxes, but it established a police department in the 1970s and built a village hall in 1992.